jacktator/NgSkool_NG/docs/planning.md

 # Hosting

-As this project only requires a static file hosting for Angular+BootStrap, I'd be considering between AWS S3 & [Github Pages](https://help.github.com/en/articles/what-is-github-pages), TBD.
+As this project only requires a static file hosting for Angular+BootStrap, I'd be considering between AWS S3 & [Github Pages](https://help.github.com/en/articles/what-is-github-pages).

+After email confirmation, turns out only Github repo is needed.
+No hosting is required after all.

 # Documentation